chinapedia/wikipedia.abstract.en/Page/Dyson_sphere.md

 Dyson bubble

-Dyson_Bubble.pngs around a star, in a non-orbital pattern.
+s around a star, in a non-orbital pattern.
 As long as a satellite has an unobstructed line-of-sight to its star, it can hover at any point in space near its star.
 This relatively simple arrangement is only one of an infinite number of possible statite configurations, and is meant as a contrast for a Dyson swarm only.
 Statites are pictured as the same size as the collectors pictured above, and arranged at a uniform 1 AU distance from the star. ]]

 A second type of Dyson sphere is the "Dyson bubble".
 It would be similar to a Dyson swarm, composed of many independent constructs and likewise could be constructed incrementally.